Course Coordinator:Fiona Pelly (fpelly@usc.edu.au) School:School of Health - Nutrition and Dietetics

 Standard Grading (GRD)

-In week 3 self-assessment of your progress on your research project and literature review revisions will be discussed in class and relevant feedback and guidance provided by the course coordinator and supervisors.
+Self-assessment of your progress on your research project and relevant feedback and guidance provided by the course coordinator and supervisors from commencement of the honours research pathway.

 Refer to Format | Online Assignment Submission with plagiarism check and in class |